SubhashBose/ML-AudioClassification/README.md

 [02.Model Building.ipynb](https://colab.research.google.com/github/SubhashBose/ML-AudioClassification/blob/main/02.Model%20Building.ipynb) - Here we load the saved features and explore all those features first.
 Then we start building various classifying models and compare their performance based on various metrics we obtained.
 After finalizing an optimized model, we dump the model into a file.

 [03.Classify Input.ipynb](https://colab.research.google.com/github/SubhashBose/ML-AudioClassification/blob/main/03.Classify%20Input.ipynb) - Here we outline the steps for classifying an input audio.
 We extract the features from audio and apply the classifier model which we saved in the previous step.
 The classifier assigns percentage probabilities of genres.
-However, for Web APP, we use the `classify_cmdline.py` script which has the same steps outlined in this notebook.
+However, for the Web APP, classification is handled by the `classify_cmdline.py` script which has the same steps outlined in this notebook.

 # Setting up the Web APP
 The Web APP needs to be run from a PHP-enabled web server with webroot set to `www` directory.
-Make sure `www/exec.sh` has executable permission, othehwise make so by `chmod +x www/exec.sh`.
+Make sure `www/exec.sh` has executable permission, otherwise make set it by `chmod +x www/exec.sh`.

 For development environment, you may use PHP's built-in web server serving from `www` directory, like this: